 Award Documents

-I will be the first to admit that the majority of this information was liberated from the Korean Government webpages located at: https://www.sanghun.go.kr/nation/information/posangInfo6.do.
+I will be the first to admit that the majority of this information was liberated from the Korean Government webpages located at https://www.sanghun.go.kr/nation/information/posangInfo6.do.
 I took the opportunity to show this information here because, unless you are familiar with the Korean language, it can be difficult to find.

-Award document examples for Orders of Merit from each President
+Examples of award documents for Orders of Merit from each President

 President Syngman Rhee